leotrs/erdos/content/pages/howto.md

 ## Glossary

-Problems include definitions to important concepts in Network Science.
+Problems include definitions of important concepts in Network Science.
 They are all compiled in the [Glossary](/glossary.html).

 ## Contact